 Once we are finished delivering puppies.
 I will place the pups in the clean and heated box and

-to let everyone know puppies are here.
-Since lots of people have been waiting as long as I have,
+emails to let everyone know puppies are here.
+Since lots of people have been waiting as long

-a lot of people are as excited as I am.
-In all honesty pictures and emails often go out as pups are
+as I have, a lot of people are as excited as I am.
+In all honesty pictures and emails often go out

 For the first few weeks of the pups’ lives they go through what is known as early neurological